MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 > [!IMPORTANT]
 > Only one person, the tenant administrator, in an organization needs to perform this task.
 If you aren't the subscriber to this release, wait until your organization has been signed up and you've received your user credentials.

-> [!IMPORTANT]
+>
-> Trials are single use in the tenant, you can only run a trial once and we recommend you create a new tenant for the purpose of the trial.
+> Trials are single use in the tenant.
+You can only run a trial one time.
+We recommend that you create a new tenant for the purpose of the trial.

 ### Dynamics 365 Project Operations (CE) - Preview Trial